DataDog/documentation/content/en/agent/guide/gcp-private-service-connect.md

 ### Additional required steps for metrics and traces

-To set up DNS for the metrics or traces endpoint (`metrics.agent5.us5.datadoghq.com` or `trace.agent.us5.datadoghq.com`), additional steps are required.
+To set up DNS for the metrics or traces endpoint (`metrics.agent5.us5.datadoghq.com` or `trace.agent.us5.datadoghq.com`), you must create additional `A` records.
 This is because Datadog Agents submit telemetry using a versioned endpoint of the form `<VERSION>-app.agent.us5.com`.

 #### Metrics endpoint